rahulumrao/sparc/docs/source/install.rst

 SPARC Installation Guide
 ========================

-This guide provides step-by-step instructions to set up SPARC, an automated workflow for training machine learning potential for reactive chemical system along with its core dependencies such as DeepMD-kit, PLUMED, and VASP.
+Here is a step-by-step instructions to set up the SPARC workflow along with its core dependencies such as DeepMD-kit, PLUMED, and VASP.